On this page

 About the workshop

-This in-person interactive workshop introduces importing and coding of literature review materials and key tools that can be particularly helpful when reviewing literature in your area of research.
+This hands-on workshop introduces importing and coding of literature review materials and key tools that are helpful when reviewing a selection of literature.

 Topics covered include: